 Team Trivia allows your players to play both individually and on teams!
 You can group your players into teams and have them compete against each other - all over the world even!
 Your teams can consist of physical teams of players co-located at your live event or virtual teams spread out across the country or world.

-Rankings can then be displayed as both individual and as teams!
+Rankings can then be displayed as both Individual Player Rankings and Team Rankings!
 To learn more about Team Trivia check out Team Trivia Explained.

 Trivia Question Types

-Your Trivia Game's questions can have different types.
+Your Trivia Game's questions can have different types, as described below.

 Multiple Choice Answers

 This is where your crowd picks from several answer choices that you write along with your question.
 You mark one of the answers as correct so Crowdpurr knows how to score the answers as they come in from the crowd.
 An example is:

 - Which album is the highest selling album of all time?